lklic/idios/README.md

 - minio     1.8G
 - rabbitmq  448K

-An export of the urls and features (no metadata) takes 5.1GB.
+A dump of the urls and features (no metadata) takes 5.1GB.

 ### Timings